Interview with a Veteran Saw Mill Man – R.D. Pike

-“We had no band saws, carriages, trimmers, steam niggers, winches in the old mill that stood on the stream [Pikes’ Creek] 4 miles from the city in 1855, and when I look back upon that seem I can’t help but wonder that the little city of Bayfield ever got its start from the erection of a frame building.”
+“We had no band saws, carriages, trimmers, steam [log rotation devices], winches in the old mill that stood on the stream [Pikes’ Creek] 4 miles from the city in 1855, and when I look back upon that scene I can’t help but wonder that the little city of Bayfield ever got its start from the erection of a frame building.”

 Captain Pike was born in Meadesville, Pennsylvania, in the year 1838 and moved to this section with his parents November, 1855, first landing at LaPointe and then coming to the main shore and settling on the creek that now supplies with the purest of water the world’s greatest fish hatchery.
 The stream in the bay into which it flows had no name at that time, except that given them by the Indians, which is unpronounceable*.
 Shortly after arrival, however, the stream in the bay which welcomed the sparkling waters took the name “Pike” and has ever held them unto this day.